mlvccn/SAKD_ActionRec/Readme.md

 ```

 ## Contact
-If you have any questions, please feel free to contact Mr. Chenhao Ping via email( [pch@hdu.edu.cn](mailto:pch@hdu.edu.cn).).
+If you have any questions, please feel free to contact Mr. Chenhao Ping via email([pch@hdu.edu.cn](mailto:pch@hdu.edu.cn)).

 ## Acknowledgement
-We would like to thank the authors of [TT]( https://github.com/zhipeng-wei/TT) which has significantly accelerated the development of our KD Method.
+We would like to thank the authors of [TT] (https://github.com/zhipeng-wei/TT), which has significantly accelerated the development of our SAKD Method.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE file](https://github.com/A4Bio/E3-CryoFold/blob/main/LICENSE) for details.